oskar156/oskar156/README.md

 Here's a quick summary of what I've done:

--Experience with SQL
+-Professional experience with SQL Server

--Browser Automation with Selenium to automate data entry/scraping (Python)
+-Browser Automation / Data Entry Automation / Web-Scraping with Selenium (Python)

--Various other data/automation projects in Python (like streamlining the import/export process for SQL Server)
+-Data/automation projects in Python (like streamlining the import/export process for SQL Server)

 -API connections to automate reporting (AppsSript)